ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 {{< /callout >}}

 ### Explanation
 The "secret sauce" for the configuration lies in the very first line: `Host github.com`.
-We tell ssh to define a host alias named "github.com", so when we run:
+We tell SSH to define a host alias named "github.com", so when we run:

 ```bash
 ssh github.com
 ```

-ssh will automatically connect to the defined `Hostname` (which is "github.com"), with the rest of the arguments such as the user, private-key and so on.
+SSH will automatically connect to the defined `Hostname` (which is "github.com"), with the rest of the arguments such as the user, private-key and so on.

-- `Host`: This what allows us to start using ssh without changing the [remote origin](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
+- `Host`: This what allows us to start using SSH without changing the [remote origin](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
 - `Hostname`: The address to connect to, we set it to be the same as `Host`.
 - `User`: User to authenticate as. usually it's "git".
 - `IdentityFile`: Path to the private key. ssh will interpret `%d` as the user home directory.